-There are several gardens including the Children’s Rock Garden donated by Elaine and Ralph Norman, the Herb Garden donated by Carolinas Medical Center – Pineville, the Noah Mayberry Butterfly Garden donated by Team Noah, the Rose Garden donated by Marie and Jake Jakiel, the Shade Garden donated by Alice Holloway, and the Veterans Memorial Garden.
-This fall the Rain Garden will be installed thanks in part to a grant obtained from S.C.
-PalmettoPride.
-The Rain Garden has recently been adopted by Chad Bloodworth in memory of his father, John M. Bloodworth.
+There are several gardens including the Children's Rock Garden donated by Elaine and Ralph Norman, the Herb Garden donated by Carolinas Medical Center - Pineveille, the Noah Mayberry Butterfly Garden donated by Team Noah, the Rose Garden donated by Marie and Jake Jakiel, the Shade Garden donated by Alice Holloway, the Rain Garden donated by Mr. & Mrs. Chad Bloodworth, and the Veterans Memorial Garden.
 The Gardens are also a place where persons, organizations, First Responders and U.S. Veterans have a place to be honored and memorialized.

 Whether gazing at the butterflies, listening to the gentle sounds of birds, breathing in the many fragrances, swinging in the shade or exploring the Veterans Memorial Garden, the Living Memorial Gardens in Tega Cay is truly a place for all.

 The garden is open every day of the year from dawn until dusk.
 To order a $55 engraved paver for non-Veterans, click here for the printable order form.
 To order a $55 engraved paver for Veterans, click here for the printable order form.To adopt a tree for $200, click here for the printable order form.
 For more information regarding engraved cobblestone pavers and tree orders, contact Beautification Committee member Patty Martin at 803-802-8727or email@example.com.

 Giving Circles and Volunteerism Dogwood Circle ($10,000 +)